-Basic Trailing Stop Loss Graphic
+Understanding Trailing Stop Loss Stock Tracking

 When you buy a stock, you’re essentially buying a small piece of a company.
 You hope that the company will do well and the stock price will go up so that you can sell it for more than you paid for it and make a profit.